Nominated for "Best Cabaret-Male Show" by Manhattan Association of Cabarets and Clubs MAC

 Whether performing art songs, showtunes, jazz or the great American songbook David embodies a genre of musical interpretation and casts his spell on a wide diversity of listeners.
 Called “other worldly” by his critics, David has produced an extensive recording collection and he holds a keen sense of focus and deliberation in his work.

-The Concert was originally intended to promote the album and it does to a degree based on the songs selected for its story line within the concert.
+The Concert was originally intended to promote an album release based on the songs selected for its story line within the concert.
 Music Director Alex Leonard was really the driving force behind the development of this point in the trilogy.
 I met Alex one night singing at a restaurant through my friend Sandy.
 I have amazing friends who hook me up with just the right people, sometimes I think sometimes others know better what is best for me than I do.
 Although I had never heard or seen Alex perform I took an instant liking to him.
 What I remember most about first meeting him was how dignified and cordial he was.
 What is the most pleasant surprise of all is that he is that way all of the time.
 I began making trips across the river to meet with Alex and one day we got into a conversation about a relationship I was involved in during the 80’s and early 90’s.
 At some point Alex said “that’s your show” and my mental reaction was can I pull something so personal off in a club setting?
 The story was already a segment within the Musical Theatre piece Beloved which I’d been writing.
 That’s when it dawned on me that the concert was to actually become the second point in the trilogy in combination with the album and the play.
 Metropolitan Room is the most amazing performance space and the Furshpans are a delight to work with.
 The concert is fulfilling to me because it allows me to not only perform the songs featured on the album but to also include songs omitted from the albums final song list.
 What really makes the music blend with the story is the arrangements Alex charted for these selections.
-The concert is a musical documentary based on a true story but weaved together with many of my favorite compositions.
-Towards the end of the concert we feature a song titled “My Two True Loves”
+The concert is a musical documentary based on a true story but weaved together with many of our favorite compositions.

 Recorded Live at Opera Center of America